krisrs1128/LSLab/_posts/2021-10-07-chtc-crash-course.markdown

 What do you think is output by the job?

+Finally, we note that any of the parameters specified in the submit file can be overwritten at submit time as an argument to `condor_submit`.
+This is useful whenever several similar executables can be run using the same background resources and input.
+For example, we can use

+{%highlight bash %}
+condor_submit train.submit executable=model1.sh
+condor_submit train.submit executable=model2.sh
+{% endhighlight %}

+to run two separate models,`model1` and `model2`, using the same resources, specified by `train.submit`.

 ### Debugging a Compute Job

 It would be a miracle if a compute job worked on its first submission.
 More